Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Using Leaves As Mulch

-You can use leaves as mulch around your garden, including trees and shrubs, garden beds, and container gardens, to provide various benefits such as moisture retention, weed suppression, temperature regulation, and soil improvement.
+Leaves can be used as mulch around your garden, including trees and shrubs, garden beds, and container gardens, to provide various benefits such as moisture retention, weed suppression, temperature regulation, and soil improvement.

 Using Leaf Mulch for Trees and Shrubs

-Apply a 3-4 inch layer of shredded leaves around the base of your trees and shrubs, keeping the mulch from directly touching the stems and trunks of the plants.
+Apply a 3-4 inch layer of shredded leaves around the base of your trees and shrubs, keeping the mulch from directly touching the plants’ stems and trunks.
 Leave a small gap to prevent moisture from accumulating against the bark, which can lead to rot.

 Using Leaf Mulch for Garden Beds

-Before applying the leaf litter mulch, ensure that the garden bed is free of weeds and debris.
+Before applying the leaf litter mulch, ensure the garden bed is free of weeds and debris.

 Spread a 2-3 inch layer of shredded leaves evenly over the garden bed.
 Keep the mulch away from the stems or bases of your plants to prevent moisture-related issues.